icon

 Board member

-Regina Wills is a multi-talented performer and leader with a rich background in theater, music, and public service.
-She attended the University of Arizona, majoring in Theater Administration, and has performed with many companies including Arts Express Theater, The Invisible Theatre, and The Community Players.
-Ms. Wills's stage credits include Ragtime, The Wizard of Oz, No Admittance, and Let Freedom Sing.
-A member of the Desert Divas since 2006, she released her debut single in 2016 and a full album in 2017.
-Regina also served over 30 years with the State of Arizona.
-Fun fact: she enjoys genealogy research.
+Regina Wills is a performer, recording artist, and community leader with a lifelong commitment to the performing arts.
+She studied Theater Administration at the University of Arizona and has appeared in productions with Arts Express Theatre, The Invisible Theatre, and The Community Players.
+Her stage credits include Ragtime, The Wizard of Oz, No Admittance, and Let Freedom Sing.
+In addition to her theatrical work, Regina has been a member of the Desert Divas since 2006, releasing her debut single in 2016 and a full-length album in 2017.
+She also dedicated more than 30 years of service to the State of Arizona before retiring.
+Regina brings her artistic experience, leadership, and enthusiasm for community engagement to the Arts Express Theatre Board.
+In her free time, she enjoys genealogy research.

 Nancy Vornholt